pgpartman/pg_partman/doc/pg_partman.md

  - `constraint_cols`
     - Array column that lists columns to have additional constraints applied.
 See **About** section for more information on how this feature works.
  - `optimize_constraint`
     - Manages which old tables get additional constraints set if configured to do so.
+This value is a count on the number of child tables backwards from the newest child table that contains data.
+The default value of 30 means that the constraints will be created on the the child table that is 30 behind the newest child table that contains data.
 See **About** section for more info.
-Default 30.
  - `infinite_time_partitions`
     - By default, new partitions in a time-based set will not be created if new data is not inserted to keep an infinite amount of empty tables from being created.
     - If you'd still like new partitions to be made despite there being no new data, set this to TRUE.